roseTech/storycoder.dev/Sharing_Is_Caring/Sharing_Is_Caring_Story.md

 1) Print the highest amount of food type that each elf carries in the end. (eg. The highest amount of food type per elf).
 Round the amounts of food types to full numbers.
 Output should be:
-- Cody = Print highest amount of food type: Either cookies or caramel bonbons or chocolate Christmas trees or chewing gums or candies or ginger breads; and the amount rounded to full numbers.
+- Cody = Print highest amount of food type for Cody: Either cookies or caramel bonbons or chocolate Christmas trees or chewing gums or candies or ginger breads; and the amount rounded to full numbers.
 - Louisa = Same procedure
 - Sleepy = Same procedure
 - Noisy = Same procedure